-The issuance of Series A Convertible Preferred Stock (Preferred Shares) in the first quarter of 2017 (see, "- Note 5 - Stockholders' Equity") resulted in a beneficial conversion feature, which arises when a debt or equity security is issued with an embedded conversion option that is beneficial to the investor (or in the money) at inception due to the conversion option having an effective conversion price that is less than the fair value of the underlying stock at the commitment date.
+The issuance of Series A Convertible Preferred Stock (Preferred Shares) in the second quarter of 2017 (see, "- Note 5 - Stockholders' Equity") resulted in a beneficial conversion feature, which arises when a debt or equity security is issued with an embedded conversion option that is beneficial to the investor (or in the money) at inception due to the conversion option having an effective conversion price that is less than the fair value of the underlying stock at the commitment date.
 We recognized the beneficial conversion feature by allocating the relative fair value of the conversion option, which is the number of shares of common stock available upon conversion multiplied by the difference between the effective conversion price per share and the fair value of common stock per share on the commitment date, to additional paid-in capital, resulting in a discount on the Preferred Shares.
 As the Preferred Shares are immediately convertible by the holders, the discount allocated to the beneficial conversion feature was immediately accreted and recognized as a \$3.6 million one-time, non-cash deemed dividend to the preferred shareholders during the first quarter of 2017.

 An additional discount to the Preferred Shares of \$4.5 million was created due to the allocation of proceeds to the Warrants which were issued with the Preferred Shares.
 This discount is amortized proportionately as the Preferred Shares are converted.
-No Preferred Shares were converted during the three-month periods ended March 31, 2018 and 2017.
+No Preferred Shares were converted during the three or six months ended June 30, 2018.
+For the three months ended June 30, 2017, we recognized a non-cash deemed dividend to the preferred shareholders of \$0.5 million related to the Preferred Shares converted during the period.